 NATIONAL BOOTLEGGER’S DAY

-January 17 is the birthday of Templeton Rye Whiskey, bootlegger Al Capone and the son of another bootlegger, Meryl Kerkhoff.
+Templeton Rye Whiskey shares its January 17th birthday with bootlegger Al Capone and the son of another bootlegger, Meryl Kerkhoff.

 Despite now being illegal, thirsty Americans still had a demand for liquor.
-While some distilleries switched their production to something legal, others took to bootlegging.
+So while some distilleries switched their production to something legal, others started bootlegging.

-Bootleggers helped fill the demand by smuggling various brews from Canada and Mexico, and later distilling their own liquor in backwoods and secluded areas.
-They brought their loot back to sell to speakeasies, individuals and other establishments.
+Bootleggers helped fill the demand by smuggling various brews from Canada and Mexico and later distilling their liquor in backwoods and secluded areas.
+Finally, they brought their loot back to sell to speakeasies, individuals, and other establishments.

 Other terms, such as rum-runner and moonshiner, became popular during this time as well.

-Bootlegging has a legendary history.
+The legend of bootlegging grew to mythological qualities.
 The Mafia arose out of the illegal and coordinated activities of bootlegging.
-Storied names like Al Capone, Lucky Luciano, Alphonse Kerkhoff and Bugs Moran are surrounded by glamor, danger and mystery.
+Glamour, danger, and mystery surround storied names like Al Capone, Lucky Luciano, Alphonse Kerkhoff, and Bugs Moran.

 ABOUT TEMPLETON RYE

-When Prohibition outlawed the manufacture and sale of alcoholic beverages on January 17, 1920, many enterprising residents of a small town in Iowa chose to become outlaws – producing a high caliber and much sought-after whiskey known as TEMPLETON RYE, or “THE GOOD STUFF” to those in the know.
+When Prohibition outlawed the manufacture and sale of alcoholic beverages on January 17, 1920, many enterprising residents of a small town in Iowa chose to become outlaws.
+They began producing a high caliber and much sought-after whiskey known as TEMPLETON RYE, It was also called “THE GOOD STUFF” to those in the know.
 Alphonse Kerkhoff was one of those Templeton outlaws.

-January 17 is not only the birthday of Templeton Rye, but it’s also the birthday of Al Capone as well as the original Bootlegger’s son, Meryl Kerkhoff.
-Please join our community of enthusiasts at the Bootlegger’s Society.
+January 17th is not only the birthday of Templeton Rye, but it is also the birthday of Al Capone and the original Bootlegger’s son, Meryl Kerkhoff.